-Difference between science and Art:
+Difference between Science and Art:

 - 1. Science is theoretical but art is practical. - 2.
-A science teaches us "to know", an Art teacher us "to do". - 3.
-Economics as a science in methodology and Art in its application. - 4.
-Economics is both science and Art.
+Science teaches us "to know", an Art teaches us "to do". - 3.
+Economics is science in its methodology and Art in its application. - 4.
+Hence, economics is considered as both Science as well as Art.